High Temperature (Fever) in Children

 When should I seek medical attention for my child's fever?

-Can I give my child medication to reduce fever?
+Can I give my child medication to reduce their fever?

-Are there any home remedies to help reduce fever in children?
+Are there any home remedies to help reduce a child's fever?

 If you have any feedback, please get in touch.